Azure/WALinuxAgent/README.md

 ## Introduction

-The Microsoft Azure Linux Agent (waagent) manages Linux and FreeBSD provisioning and VM interaction with the Azure Fabric Controller.
-It provides the following functionality for Linux and FreeBSD IaaS deployments:
+The Microsoft Azure Linux Agent (waagent) manages Linux provisioning and VM interaction with the Azure Fabric Controller.
+It provides the following functionality for Linux IaaS deployments:

 * Image Provisioning
   * Creation of a user account